In order to celebrate the upcoming Tour de Yorkshire, we’ve decided to take a look at how cycling became a billionaire brand in the UK.

 Thanks to a record number of people signing up to British Cycling (the governing body of cycling in the UK) and raises in sales of specialised apparel, in 2014 the cycling industry had an estimated worth of £1.4 billion.

 In recent years, the popularity of cycling has increased exponentially in the UK and not by accident.
-Many point at Sir Bradley Wiggins as one of the reasons to the spike of interest in the sport.
-In 2012 the professional cyclist not only claimed the first victory for Britain in the Tour de France, but also won gold in the Olympics that same year.
+Many point at Sir Bradley Wiggins as one of the reasons for the spike of interest in the sport.
+In 2012 the professional cyclist not only claimed the first victory for Britain in the Tour de France but also won gold in the Olympics that same year.

 Recent evidence shows that the interest of the sport in the country will only continue to grow.